thomas-lehericy/Hanabi-discard/README.md

 # [very advanced] Special trash

 Ex: Cathy has exactly one non-play-hinted playable card, which is in slot x.
 Alice gives a trash clue.
 * Bob then knows for certain he has a trash card in slot x.
 This card is now a known trash card for everyone but Cathy.
-Since Cathy does not know it is a trash card, she would interpret a discard of this card as a play clue on her.
+Since Cathy does not know that Bob knows it is a trash card, she would interpret a discard of this card as a play clue on her.
 * A very daring Bob could use this information asymetry to his advantage - since the players other than Cathy will not interpret a discard of this trash card as a play hint, he now has a play clue that ONLY affects Cathy, and may be subsequently used to trigger finesses.
 * Otherwise, it is often safer to discard the trash card immediately, especially if Cathy might discard the card in her slot x.
 * This "special trash" becomes a normal known trash once Cathy becomes certain that Bob knows it is trash.
-* If Bob decides not to discard the card, the other players MAY give a clue (to allow Bob to keep his special trash) or, if they decide that Bob’s daring is too much, they MAY decide to let Bob give the clue anyway.
+* If Bob decides not to discard the card, the other players MAY play-hint Cathy’s slot x (to allow Bob to keep his special trash) or, if they decide that Bob’s daring is too much, they MAY decide to let Bob give the clue anyway.
+They can also trash-clue Bob’s special trash card.

 # [advanced] Finesses